goedelsoup/gensonnet-rs/book/content/getting-started/_index.md

 +++
 title = "Getting Started"
-description = "Learn how to get started with Gensonnet-rs" weight = 2
+description = "Learn how to get started with Gensonnet" weight = 2
 +++

-# Getting Started with Gensonnet-rs
+# Getting Started with Gensonnet

-This guide will walk you through setting up your first Gensonnet-rs project and generating your first Jsonnet code.
+This guide will walk you through setting up your first Gensonnet project and generating your first Jsonnet code.

 ## Prerequisites

 Before you begin, make sure you have the following installed:

-- **Rust**: Gensonnet-rs is written in Rust and requires Rust 1.70 or later
+- **Rust**: Gensonnet is written in Rust and requires Rust 1.70 or later
 - **Cargo**: Rust's package manager (comes with Rust)
 - **Git**: For version control (optional but recommended)